pwhelan/flog/README.md

                            - log
                            - gz
   -n, --number integer     number of lines to generate.
-  -b, --bytes integer      size of logs to generate (in bytes).
+  -b, --bytes integer      size of log line to generate in bytes (default 512).
                            "bytes" will be ignored when "number" is set.
   -s, --sleep duration     fix creation time interval for each log (default unit "seconds").
 It does not actually sleep.
                            examples: 10, 20ms, 5s, 1m